 In April 2017, our 100% owned subsidiaries EESLP and EES Finance Corp. issued \$375.0 million aggregate principal amount of 8.125% senior unsecured notes due 2025 (the "2017 Notes").
 The 2017 Notes are guaranteed by us on a senior unsecured basis.
-The net proceeds of \$366.9 million from the 2017 Notes issuance were used to repay all of the borrowings outstanding under the term loan facility and revolving credit facility and for general corporate purposes.
+The net proceeds of \$367.1 million from the 2017 Notes issuance were used to repay all of the borrowings outstanding under the term loan facility and revolving credit facility and for general corporate purposes.
 Additionally, pursuant to the separation and distribution agreement from the Spin-off, EESLP used proceeds from the issuance of the 2017 Notes to pay a subsidiary of Archrock \$25.0 million in satisfaction of EESLP's obligation to pay that sum following the occurrence of a qualified capital raise.
-The transfer of cash to Archrock's subsidiary was recognized as a reduction to additional paid-in capital in the second quarter of 2017.
+The transfer of cash to Archrock's subsidiary was recognized as a reduction to additional paid-in capital during the nine months ended September 30, 2017.